influxdata/docs-v2/content/v2.0/collect-data/advanced-telegraf.md

 ---
-title: Configure Telegraf to collect data into InfluxDB 2.0 OSS
+title: Create a Telegraf configuration to collect system metrics
-seotitle: Configure Telegraf to collect data into InfluxDB 2.0 OSS
+seotitle: Create a Telegraf configuration to collect system metrics
 description: >
-  Configure a Telegraf plugin to start collecting data from InfluxDB 2.0 OSS
+  Create a Telegraf configuration to collect system metrics
 menu:
   v2_0:
-    name: Configure Telegraf to collect data
+    name : Create a Telegraf configuration to collect system metrics
     parent: Collect data
     weight: 2
 ---

 >**Note:**

-* Telegraf 1.9.x is required to use the https:// option with Telegraf.
+* Telegraf 1.9.2 or later must be used
-* Currently, not all plugins are supported.
+* Telegraf 1.9.x is required to use the `https://` option.
-* If you are already have a Telegraf agent running, you can use v.
-1.8 or later and add the InfluxDB v2 output plugin to "dual land" data into your existing InfluxDB 1.x and InfluxDB 2.0 instances.
+* All plugins are not currently supported.
+Check back for additional plugin support!

-Follow the steps described here to quickly configure Telegraf plugins and to start collecting system metrics from your InfluxDB 2.0 OSS instance.
+* If you have a Telegraf agent (v.
+1.8 or later) running, you can enable the InfluxDB v2 output plugin to "dual land" data using both your existing InfluxDB 1.x and InfluxDB 2.0 instances.

-## Configure a connection for available Telegraf plugins
+## Configure a Telegraf connection to use the System Telegraf plugins

 Follow the steps below to configure your Telegraf plugins and connection for collecting system statistics.